check-spelling/check-spelling-docs/Feature:-Suggest-patterns.md

-Currently there is code to suggest dictionaries, it runs as a pass after all unrecognized words have been collected and then sees which words match which lists.
+As of [v0.0.20](https://github.com/check-spelling/check-spelling/releases/tag/v0.0.20), there was code to suggest dictionaries, it runs as a pass after all unrecognized words have been collected and then sees which words match which lists.

 There are a couple of ways to consider patterns: